 An important indicator of a WordPress theme’s quality is ratings and reviews provided by their users.
 If the theme is sold on a third-party marketplace, then you will notice customer reviews.

-For free WordPress themes, you will see the ratings section and it will show the number of reviews and stars given by customers.
-If you click on rating stars like 5 or 4, then it will display you all the reviews given by users.
+For free WordPress themes, you will see the ratings section, and it will show the number of reviews and stars given by customers.
+If you click on rating stars like 5 or 4, then it will display you all the reviews provided by users.

-You can also check the installation number, with a higher number of installs is also better, since it customarily means the theme is comparatively well tested.
+You can also check the installation number, with a higher number of installs is even better, since it customarily means the theme is comparatively well tested.

 #8 Customization Ease

-A customization dashboard has become standard in a lot of themes.
+A customized dashboard has become standard these days.
 This keeps you from the disturbance of having to make direct changes to theme pages.

 Additionally, plugins such as Visual Page Editor make it stress-free to build complex page structures without having to touch code.

-There is no such thing as a surefire method for selecting the best WordPress theme.
+There are no such fix methods for selecting the best WordPress theme.

-All you can do is prepare yourself with as many facts & figures as possible in order to make a wise decision.
+All you can do is prepare yourself with as many facts & figures as possible to make a wise decision.